-Fortunately for you, after spending 43 years in the car business, I know the laundry list of items you can (and can’t) negotiate when buying a car.
+Fortunately for you, after spending 43 years in the car business, I know the items you can (and can’t) negotiate when buying a car.
 This list is long, but then again, like I said before, there are a lot of moving pieces in a car deal!

 Let’s jump in.